LennonLab/Emergence/EmergencePrePrint.md

 The following is recorded for each *Emergence* model and stored in SimData.csv:

 * Values of randomly chosen input variables
-	* length
-	* width
-	* flow rate
+	* length, width, flow rate
 	* maximum resource particle size
 	* maximum number of inflowing resource particles
 	* number of inflowing resource types
 	* initial community size
-* Total individual abundance ($N$) of the dormant and active fractions of ecological communities
+* Total individual abundance ($N$) of dormant and active fractions
-* Species richness ($S$) of the dormant and active fractions of ecological communities
+* Species richness ($S$) of the dormant and active fractions
-* Mean abundance-weighted specific growth rate for the dormant and active fractions of ecological communities
+* Mean per capita specific growth rate for the dormant and active fractions
-* Mean abundance-weighted species-specific dispersal rate for the dormant and active fractions of ecological communities
+* Mean per capita specific dispersal rate for the dormant and active fractions
-* Mean abundance-weighted species-specific resource consumption rates for the dormant and active fractions of ecological communities
+* Mean per capita specific resource consumption rates for the dormant and active fractions
-* Mean abundance-weighted species-specific rate of random metabolic state transitions (dormant to active) for the dormant and active fractions of ecological communities
+* Mean per capita specific rate of random metabolic state transitions (dormant to active) for the dormant and active fractions
-* Mean abundance-weighted species-specific rate of decrease in basal metabolic rate accomplished by transitioning to a dormant state, for the dormant and active fractions of ecological communities
+* Mean per capita specific rate of decrease in basal metabolic rate accomplished by transitioning to a dormant state, for the dormant and active fractions
-* Species turnover
-	* Whittaker's $\beta$
+* Species turnover: Whittaker's $\beta$
 * Species evenness
 	* Smith and Wilson's evenness, $E_{var}$
 	* Simpson's evenness, $E_{1/D}$